 Not all fights are life or death, and in fact, fighting can sometimes be seen as a healthy activity in small amounts.
 Music based on the concept of fighting tends to bring out the warrior in us, as we can live through these exciting events without putting anyone in physical danger.

-Here are 10 songs about fighting that are sure to get you fired up!
+Here are our top picks for songs about fighting that are sure to get you fired up!

 It’s the eye of the tiger, it’s the thrill of the fight